How To Reduce And Recycle Microplastics🤔

-As with many things plastic related, the story often gets worse even than it seemed at first.
+As with many plastic-related things, the story often gets worse than it seemed at first.

 We are all used by now to seeing scary pictures of the Great Pacific Garbage Patch, which is basically a floating mass of rubbish (the size of Texas) in the middle of the Pacific Ocean.
 As if that was not bad enough, the scary thing is that, apparently, the majority of plastic waste in the ocean is not even visible to the naked eye.
 We refer to these invisible pest materials as microplastics and should find ways to reduce them!